wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ```
 **Tips**:
 - Returns immediately with "Submitted batch job <jobid>"
-- Use the job ID to track progress with `squeue`
+- The job ID can be used to track progress with `squeue`
-- Check output files after completion
+- Output files should be checked after completion

 **Monitor job progress**:
 ```bash